Preferences of a Voice-First Nation: Large-Scale Pairwise Evaluation and Preference Analysis for TTS in Indian Languages: Introduction

 To address these challenges, we design a controlled multidimensional pairwise evaluation framework for multilingual TTS with the following contributions.
 First, we curate a phonetically diverse benchmark consisting of carefully designed evaluation sentences across 10 Indic languages, covering real world linguistic phenomena such as code-mixing, numerals, and deployment realistic expressions.
 Second, using this benchmark, we conduct a large scale controlled human evaluation of 7 state of the art TTS systems, collecting over 120K pairwise comparisons from more than 1900 native raters across India, along with fine grained feedback across six perceptual dimensions.
-Third, using Bradley--Terry modeling, we construct a statistically grounded multilingual leaderboard and analyze the perceptual drivers of model preference.
+Third, using Bradley-Terry modeling, we construct a statistically grounded multilingual leaderboard and analyze the perceptual drivers of model preference.
 Finally, we study evaluation reliability as scale increases, examining the effects of the number of raters, comparisons, and sentences, and provide a fine grained analysis of the perceptual attributes that most strongly influence listener decisions.
 Together, this study provides a large scale benchmark, systematic insights into reliable evaluation, and practical guidance for designing scalable and interpretable human evaluation frameworks for speech synthesis.
-The benchmark and the preference data will be released as part of this work and we hope that they will support future research on multilingual TTS evaluation and enable more reliable and diagnostic comparison of speech synthesis systems.
+The benchmark and the preference data is available at \url{https://huggingface.co/datasets/ai4bharat/SpeechArenaBench/}.
+We hope this will support future research on multilingual TTS evaluation.